Critical evaluation of reference charge radii and applications in mirror nuclei: Example applications of the predicted radii

 \subsection{Charge and weak radii of CKM-determining isotopes}

-The largest CKM matrix element $V_{ud}$, which uncertainty dominates that of the top row unitarity test, is extracted from measured parameters (half-lives, Q-values, etc.) in superallowed $0^+$$\rightarrow0^+$ beta transitions between states with isospin $T=1$.
+The largest CKM matrix element $|V_{ud}|$ is extracted from measured parameters (half-lives, Q-values, etc.) in superallowed $0^+$$\rightarrow0^+$ beta transitions between states with isospin $T=1$.
 It is usually parameterized as

-with $f(Q)$ the statistical rate function, $t$ the beta decay half-life, $\Delta_R^V$ is a nucleus-independant (universal) correction, and $\delta_i$ are various nucleus-dependant corrections; their uncertainty now dominates that of the currently accepted value of $V_{ud}$~\cite{2020-TH}.
+with $f(Q)$ the statistical rate function, $t$ the beta decay half-life, $\Delta_R^V$ is a nucleus-independant (universal) correction, and $\delta_i$ are various nucleus-dependent corrections; their uncertainty now dominates that of the currently accepted value of $|V_{ud}|$~\cite{2020-TH}.

-Recently, the role of nuclear charge radii in calculating $f$ has been put to the spotlight~\cite{2023-Data}, pointing that their role, and the effect in their uncertainty is much larger than previously considered.
-Moreover, it has been recognized that radii may constrain the isospin symmetry breaking correction $\delta_C$ as well~\cite{2023-EW}.
-Work on a fully data-driven analysis of the $ft$-values of superallwoed decays has pointed the need to complete the determinations of charge radii of all members of each isotriplet~\cite{2023-Data}.

-Here, the empirical mirror relation, already gives rise to reliable radii estimation of all nuclei with $T_z=-1$ which are involved in the determination of $V_{ud}$ (see table~\ref{tab:mirr}).
+Recently, the role of nuclear charge radii in the calculation of $f$ has been put into the spotlight~\cite{2023-Data, 2025-Al}, pointing out that the effect of their uncertainty is much larger than previously considered.
+Moreover, it has been recognized that absolute radii may constrain the isospin symmetry breaking correction $\delta_C$ as well~\cite{2023-EW, 2024-K}.
+Here, the empirical mirror relation already gives rise to reliable estimation of the radii of all nuclei with $T_z=-1$ that are involved in the determination of $|V_{ud}|$ (see Tab.~\ref{tab:mirr}).
 However, some $T_z=0$ nuclei play a key role as well~\cite{2020-TH}, with only a handful of their radii measured.
-To estimate the radii of these nuclei, we first denote the radii of triplet nuclei by $r_{Tz}$ with $T_z=-1,0,+1$.
-The mirror then fit directly gives
+To estimate the radii of these nuclei, I first denote them by $r_{Tz}$ with $T_z=-1,0,+1$.
+The mirror fit then translates to

-with $\Delta_I$ given in Eq.~\ref{eq:fit}.
-This form is suitable for combining with equation~16 from \cite{2022-Seng}, to obtain a semiempirical isotriplet interpolation formula for the radius of $T_z=0$ nuclei
+with $\Delta_I$ given in Eq.~(\ref{eq:fit}).
+This form is suitable for combining with equation~16 from \cite{2022-Seng}, to obtain a semiempirical (denoted SE) isotriplet interpolation formula for the radius of $T_z=0$ nuclei

-Using Eq.~\ref{eq:r0}, can determine the radii of $T_z=0$ nuclei directly, they are given in Tab.~\ref{tab:iso}.
-Their uncertainty spans $0.1-1.5\%$ and is dominated by that of $r_{+1}$.
+The radii of $T_z=0$ nuclei estimated with Eq.~(\ref{eq:r0}) are given in Tab.~\ref{tab:iso}.
+Their uncertainties span $0.1-1.5\%$ and are dominated by that of $r_{+1}$.
 The least well-known triplet is that with $A=10$, motivating an improved determination of the radius of $^{10}$Be.